How To Level Floor For Laminate

 Correct application of the compound is a major step in ensuring your floor will be levelled.

 Pour the mixture onto the subfloor.
 It’s best to start the application at the furthest end of the room from the entrance/exit, to ensure nobody treads on the compound.
-Use the trowel to spread the compound.
-It is in this step that you must ensure you fill the low spots identified before.
+As you spread the compound, make sure to use the trowel to work it into low spots and to feather the edges to ensure a smooth, level surface.

 Check with a straight-edge